 With me so far?
 If not, I suggest going back to read about the major scale on that page.
 Now, if you start the above scale on the second note, D, you get this:

 D – E – F – G – A – B – C – D

 The important thing that has happened here, though, is not that we’ve started from a different note, but that the order of intervals between the notes has changed.
 We now have a different scale, with this pattern:

 Tone – Semitone – Tone – Tone – Tone – Semitone – Tone

 A different series of intervals means it’s a different scale.
-If we wanted to play A Dorian (i.e. with the root note as an ‘A’), we would play these notes:
+If we wanted to play C dorian (i.e. root note is now C), we would have these notes:

 See, this makes a different scale altogether- which has nothing to do with any “parent scale”.
-“A” happens to be the second note of G major- so the above scale happens to have the same notes as G major- but that’s the only way that it is related.
+“C” happens to be the second note of B flat major- so the above scale happens to have the same notes as B flat major- but that’s the only way that it is related.